ninchat/ninchat-api/api.md

 and hour (UTC).

 The "audiences" array contains groups of statistics.
-Each group is identified by "agent_id" and optional "tag_ids".
+Each group is identified by "agent_id", optional "tag_ids" and optional "vars".

 ### `search_results`